 Building AI agents that interact with the live web demands a fundamentally different approach to API consumption.
 Most developers, when faced with an agent’s latency, first optimize individual API call speeds.
 However, based on our experience processing billions of requests, the true bottleneck for sophisticated AI agents at scale isn’t the single query, but the orchestration of hundreds of parallel information fetches – a problem traditional rate-limited APIs are inherently ill-equipped to solve.
-This article will demonstrate how to architect truly performant, cost-effective AI agents using SearchCans’ Parallel Search Lanes for real-time data access.
+This aligns with Google’s Amdahl’s Law analysis in their distributed computing documentation: when the sequential portion of a task is the bottleneck, no amount of single-thread optimization produces meaningful throughput gains.
+This article will demonstrate how to architect truly performant, cost-effective AI agents using SearchCans’ Parallel Lanes for real-time data access.

 Key Takeaways